handtwerk/sugar/README.md

-This library is a wrapper on android's db interface for SQLLite..
-It is built for #in50hrs competition.
+This is a fork of [Satyan's Sugar](https://github.com/satyan/sugar), a wrapper for Android's DB interface for SQLite.

 ## Current State